j776w781/EECS-447-Project/Meeting_Logs.md

 **Team Members Present:** Josh, Dylan, Aiham, Ashley, Nayyir
 **Tasks Completion Confirmation:**
 - Josh: Finishing up the requirements document, and submitting it.
 Create and prepare part 3 document (Complete)
 - Dylan: Also finish up the requirements document, mostly with formatting and remaining sections.
+(Complete)
 - Aiham: Work on translating data entities from part 2 into ER diagram.
+(Complete)
 - Ashley: Assist Aiham in working on the ER diagram, mostly translating relationships and entities.
+(Complete)
 - Nayyir: Log into MariaDB and figure out how it works.
+(Complete)

 **Activities**
-- l;kj
+- Primarily worked on the ER diagram to prepare the Part 3 Document
+- Reviewed the min..max notation style so that the ER diagram remained cohesive and understandable.
+- Reveiwed what still needed to be added to the ER diagram and allocated tasks accordingly.

 **Tasks Allocated:**
-- Josh:
-- Dylan:
-- Aiham:
-- Ashley:
-- Nayyir:
+- Josh: Finish up the loan entity on the ER diagram.
+Prepare Section 1 of the Part 3 document.
+(3/12)
+- Dylan: Finish up the payment entity on the ER diagram, make sure that the ER diagram meets the requirements.
+(3/12)
+- Aiham: Finish up the Fine table and also transfer data entries from Part 2 into part.
+(3/12)
+- Ashley: Finish up the reservation entity on the ER diagram.
+Look over the instructions for the Part 4 document and brainstorm ideas.
+(3/12)
+- Nayyir: Keep looking into MariaDB, specifically how all of us can edit the file.
+Make sure the ER diagram can be feasably implemented in MariaDB.(3/12)

 **Follow Up:** Next meeting scheduled for Wednesday, 3/12 at 5:00 PM.